How to open an IRA in 5 steps

 What IRA investment options are available?

-Different financial institutions offer varying investment opportunities.
+Different financial institutions offer varying IRA investment opportunities.
 Before opening an IRA, make sure your provider's offerings align with your investment goals.
 Depending on your priorities, you may find that having access to a full range of asset classes is important.

 What fees will I pay for an IRA?